souslesens/slsv-plugins/README.md

 All plugins of SousLeSens

-Plugin Example do nothing but if you want to create a new plugin you can use it as example to the way to do it.
+Plugin Example isn't a functional plugin but if you want to create a new plugin, you can copy it, it has the right structure to create one.
+Then rename PluginExample by your plugin name.

-After that, you need to go to mainConfig.json and add the name of your folder plugin (PluginExample in this case) to the list tools_available.
+Go to mainConfig.json and add the name of your plugin to tools_available variable.
+Restart your server and your navigator.
+Your plugin will be available on SLS tools selection.
+Go to file plugins/PluginExample/public/js/main.js, the function onLoaded is executed when you click on it on SLS.
+Edit it as you want.

 //GitHub